 An access list number used to specify the group of ranges for this RP candidate.
-Supported ranges of values are:
+Supported ranges of values are: 1 to 99: IP access list number.

-An access control list is a type of routing policy; see Brocade 5600 vRouter

-Routing Policies Reference Guide for information on creating them.
+An access control list is a type of routing policy; see Brocade 5600 vRouter Routing Policies Configuration Guide for information on creating them.

 The candidate RP advertisement interval, in seconds.
 The range is 1 to 16383.
 The default is 60.